maricsnel/WeeklySQLChallenge/Week 6.md

 FULL JOIN Cart
 ON cart.product_category = allviews.product_category;
 ```
+- CTE "AllViews":
+  - This CTE calculates the count of page views for each "Product_Category".
+  - The `WHERE` clause filters rows where the "event_type" is 1 (indicating a view event).
+  - The results are grouped by "Product_Category".

+- CTE "Cart":
+  - This CTE calculates the count of cart additions for each "Product_Category".
+  - The `WHERE` clause filters rows where the "event_type" is 2 (indicating a cart addition event).
+  - The results are grouped by "Product_Category".

+- The main query:
+  - This query retrieves the "Product_Category", page views ("page_view"), and cart additions ("cart_adds") from the two CTEs.
+  - It performs a FULL JOIN between the "AllViews" and "Cart" CTEs based on matching "product_category" values.

 | Product Category | Page Views | Cart Adds |
 |------------------|------------|-----------|
 | null             | 7059       | null      |
 | Luxury           | 3032       | 1870      |
 | Shellfish        | 6204       | 3792      |
 | Fish             | 4633       | 2789      |

-This query provides the number of views and cart additions for each product category.
-It calculates the page views and cart adds separately using CTEs.
-Then, it combines the results using a full join on the product category, ensuring that all categories are included in the output.